Thanks for your interest! There are many ways to get involved. Sign up here to take the first step!

 Levies fund short-term investments that contribute to day-to-day needs for students and schools.
 They also fill critical gaps in state funding.
 Property owners are assessed a levy rate over the four years of the levy, and then the levy expires.
 For Edmonds, the Replacement Technology/Capital Levy would continue funding for computers and technology for students, staff and schools.

-Proposition 2, the Replacement Technology/Capital Levy, is valued at $120 million.
+Proposition 1, the Replacement Educational Program and Operations Levy, is valued at $361 million.

 Q: Don’t we already spend enough on education?
 Is there any data that suggests more spending leads to better outcomes?